-From: John Langa, Vice President, Economic Development Subject: St. Louis Downtown Airport Surplus Property Holdings Disposition: Approval Presentation: Mary Lamie, Executive Vice President - Multi Modal Enterprises, Erick Dahl, Airport Director, St. Louis Downtown Airport, John Langa, Vice President, Economic Development
+From: Taulby Roach, President and Chief Executive Officer Subject: St. Louis Downtown Airport Surplus Property Holdings Disposition: Approval Presentation: Mary Lamie, Executive Vice President - Multi Modal Enterprises; Erick Dahl, Airport Director, St. Louis Downtown Airport; John Langa, Vice President, Economic Development

-To present to the Bi-State Development (BSD) Operations Committee (Committee), for approval and referral to the BSD Board of Commissioners (Board) for approval, the report reaffirming and declaring that the properties known at the St. Louis Downtown Airport (Airport) as portions of property identified by locator numbers 07-06.0-300-045, 07-06.0-300-043 and 07-06.0-400-033 are not required for BSD purposes and may, therefore, be declared surplus and conveyed to the successful offeror, selected through a competitive process.
+To present to the Bi-State Development (BSD) Board of Commissioners (Board) for approval, the report reaffirming and declaring that the properties known at the St. Louis Downtown Airport (Airport) as portions of property identified by locator numbers 07-06.0-300-045, 07-06.0-300-043 and 07-06.0-400-033 are not required for BSD purposes and may, therefore, be declared surplus and conveyed to the successful offeror, selected through a competitive process.